Chris Carmen / May 15, 2017

 - Show the landlord that you have other options

 - Start your negotiations early to avoid last minute rushes

 - Ask for more than you can get by being aggressive which can help to remove any possible hard-line stance by the landlord.

 - Consider working with a tenant representative when negotiating or renegotiating a lease to protect your interests.

-PRO TIP: When negotiating or renegoiating a lease, do not talk directly with the landlord without your tenant representative as this would undermine your negotiation strategy.
+PRO TIP: When negotiating or renegotiating a lease, do not talk directly to the landlord without your tenant representative as this would undermine your negotiation strategy.
 The landlord is a businessman who has engaged a broker to represent their best interests.
 You, being a business person yourself, need to ensure someone is advocating for your interests as well.

 Finding Available Space

 As you continue your search for an office space for rent in Indianapolis, an important resource to consider utilizing is a tenant representative.
 Getting the complete list of available office space for rent on your own is an almost impossible thing.
 This is why you need the help of a tenant representative who has an encyclopedic knowledge of the area.
 It is their job to work on your behalf to find all available business space and therefore they offer more options.

 A tenant representative, as opposed to traditional brokers, actually represents you as the tenant and your interests.
 They help you during your office search with details such as lease negotiation and space efficiency to design a solution for you that is cost-effective and efficient for your needs.
 All of the fees to a tenant rep are paid by the property owner which means you can enlist their services at no additional cost to you.